 The intent is to maximize the site’s flexibility and variability, providing as many challenging environments as possible for the testing of connected and autonomous vehicles (CAV) and other emerging technologies.
 The entire site will be a connected environment for the testing of vehicle-to-infrastructure (V2I), vehicle-to-vehicle (V2V), and vehicle-to-anything (V2X) communications.
 SunTrax will also have a unique tolls technology testing component, with four all-electronic toll gantries and supporting infrastructure being constructed.
 FTE will conduct its tolls testing on the site, both on existing hardware and software systems and future generations of tolling equipment and payment systems.

 SunTrax is being developed in two phases.
 The first phase of construction will allow FTE to continue testing all types of current and future toll technology.
 It includes the construction of a 2.25-mile multi-lane test high-speed track, four toll gantries, an operations building facility, a storage building facility, and an access road from Braddock Road to the SunTrax site.
 The infield of the track will be preserved for future development during this first phase of construction.
-Construction began in July 2017, and is expected to be complete in spring 2019.
+The high-speed oval track was completed in May of 2019.

 Phase two includes the infield of the track, which will focus on CAV testing features which have been designed based on extensive input from potential users and industry partners.
-Construction of the infield is expected to begin in summer 2019, and conclude in spring 2021.
+Construction of the infield began in January 2020 and is expected to conclude in the summer of 2022.